criesbeck/cs325-js-tester/README.md

 * In VS Code, use **File | Open** to open the entire downloaded directory (not a specific file)
 * Start **Live Server** to serve **index.html**.
 * The exercise tester page should open on http://localhost:5500.

+If you don't have VS Code, consider installing it.
+It is a fine JavaScript editor.
+But feel free to use any editor that properly indents JavaScript code and any web server to test your solutions.

 The local test page hould look like [this](https://criesbeck.github.io/cs325-js-tester/).